Last updated on December 31st, 2018 at 12:03 pm

-If you’re looking for a unique destination then a Quito to Cuenca tour is a great option for you.
+If you’re looking for a unique destination, then a Quito to Cuenca tour is a great option for you.
 In Ecuador, you can have the bragging rights of saying you’ve been to the Middle of The World.
-You want to set one foot in the Northern Hemisphere and the other in the Southern hemisphere at the same time? then our Quito Ecuador Tour to Cuenca is the perfect itinerary for you.
+You want to set one foot in the Northern Hemisphere and the other in the Southern hemisphere at the same time?
+Then our Quito Ecuador Tour to Cuenca is the perfect itinerary for you.

 Quito Ecuador Tour:

 Quito is the perfect destination to start exploring Ecuador.
-For the importance of the colonial remnants found here, this historical district was the first city named an UNESCO World Heritage Site.
+For the importance of the colonial remnants found here, this historical district was the first city named a UNESCO World Heritage Site.
 Quito is centrally located and has numerous outdoor activities within an hour or two away from the city.

 Quito is a city of two halves.
 Old and New.
 The Old City remains much as it did at the end of the colonial period and is considered the largest city in the Americas.
 When you visit Quito be sure to include a stop at The Metropolitan Cathedral.
 It is one of the most important historical and architectural constructions in the center.

 The Modern Part of Quito is quite different from the Old City.
-Here there are more parks, shopping centers and offices.
+Here there are more parks, shopping centers, and offices.
 However, this is where you can find local jewelry and great souvenirs from local artisans.